AnthonyLaiuppa/map/README.md

 >sublist3r and a dir containing subbrute need to be within this directory

+>sublist3r's requirements.txt

-This tool isnt a finished product by any means, Ill hopefully get around to adding some more additions to make it a better tool.
+This tool isnt a finished product by any means, hopefully I get around to adding some more additions to make it a better tool.
+The spidering needs adjustments and theres no shortage of simple additions that could be rolled in, such as port scanning.